cocolico14/Shelf-Assigning-Problem/README.md

 <hr />

+## Problem Description

 ## Documentation

+  Table Class :

+  - for Holding input data and Making initial state for Hill Climbing and Simulated Annealing and population for Genetic Algorithm
+  - List<Integer>[] subs is Array of a List for items that If you put it on the same shelf, it creates danger. index of array denote the item number. for example: subs[1] = {2, 3} means that if you put item #1 with any of 2 items (2 or 3) it causes danger.
+  -

   Tree and Node Class:

   - Making Tree Data Structure for Hill Climbing and Simulated Annealing
-  - String[] items is the initial state given in input
+  - String[] items is the represtation of a state ["1,2,3", "4", "5,6"] (item 1, 2, 3 in shelf 1 and ...)
   - ArrayList<Node> is arraylist of children made in addChildren method
-  - addChildren(int n) method in Node Class : making n nodes and each node is splited item into different shelfs randomly and randomize order of each item in shelfs
+  - addChildren(int n) method in Node Class : making nodes that each one has items spread out across 'n' shelfs with randomize configuration (
-    - for example : ["1, 2, 3, 4, 5"] (1 distinct shelf contain 5 item - initial state) -> ["2, 3", "1, 4, 5"] (2 distinct shelf each contain 2 and 3 items respectively - each node is array of string and each string represent each shelf)
+    - for example : apply addChildren(2) to node ["1, 2, 3, 4, 5"] (1 distinct shelf contain 5 item) -> one of the result maybe is  ["2, 3", "1, 4, 5"] (2 distinct shelf each contain 2 and 3 items respectively - each node is array of string and each string represent each shelf)
+  - getHeru(Table tlb) method in Node Class :